SK53/indicia-docs/developing/rest-web-services/authentication.rst

    provide a filter_id for a filter linked to the user which has defines_permissions=t (e.g. a filter granting verification rights) to give the client access to the filtered set of records.
 #.
-The REST API has a list of client systems in its configuration file which
+The REST API has a list of clients in its configuration file which
-   are given access to the web services for synchronisation purposes.
-Provide the client system ID and use the configured secret for authentication to gain access to a set of records defined by a filter given in the configuration.
+   are being given access to the web services.
+Clients listed in the configuration file can be other systems (e.g. other online recording databases) or could equally be a user of the data.
+Provide the client ID and use the configured secret for authentication.
+   Each client has a number of projects defined in the configuration which define filtered access to records for a given website, for example a project might be the Odonata records available to the iRecord website registration.

 The following methods of authentication using these 3 categories of client user are available for the REST API: